-Call 911.
-After calling 911, the Building Security Office should be notified so that they may direct emergency vehicles to the scene.
+Dial 911.
+After speaking with emergency response personnel, call Building Security Office at (202) 484-3780 so that they may direct emergency vehicles to the scene.

 First Aid Kits

 Each department or office maintains a first aid kit for non-emergency medical care.
 The program support staff located at the receptionist areas on each classroom floor provides access to first aid kits.